Common Cook Islands Trust Funding Errors

 Grantors sometimes transfer primary residences directly to Cook Islands trusts without considering homestead exemption loss, mortgage complications, or property tax consequences.

-In states with homestead protections—including Florida’s unlimited homestead exemption—transferring the primary residence to a trust eliminates homestead protection.
+In states with homestead protections, including Florida’s unlimited homestead exemption, transferring the primary residence to a trust eliminates homestead protection.
 The home becomes vulnerable to creditors when it was previously exempt under state law.
-Transferring the home to obtain offshore protection actually reduces overall asset protection by destroying homestead exemptions.
+Transferring the home to obtain offshore protection actually reduces overall asset protection by destroying the homestead exemption.

-Additionally, transferring mortgaged property to trusts may trigger due-on-sale clauses requiring immediate loan payoff.
-Property tax reassessments may increase annual taxes.
-Homeowner’s insurance may require updates or additional insureds.
+Transferring mortgaged property to trusts may also trigger due-on-sale clauses requiring immediate loan payoff.
+Property tax reassessments may increase annual taxes, and homeowner’s insurance may require updates or additional insureds.

-The proper structure for primary residences is usually to keep them outside the Cook Islands trust and rely on homestead exemptions for protection.
-If additional protection is desired, consider domestic trusts that preserve homestead status or equity stripping strategies that reduce home equity without transferring title.
+Primary residences should usually remain outside the Cook Islands trust, relying on homestead exemptions for protection.
+If additional protection is desired, domestic trusts that preserve homestead status or equity stripping strategies that reduce home equity without transferring title are more appropriate.

 For investment real estate, the typical approach is to transfer LLC interests (not direct real property) into the Cook Islands trust.
 The LLC owns the real estate and the trust owns the LLC membership interest, providing layered protection without the complications of direct real property transfers to foreign trustees.